galderz/fibula/README.md

 Hence, this module copies logic in `*Runner` to construct `ActionPlan` instances, e.g. `Runner.getActionPlans()`, `Runner.newBenchmarkParams()`...etc.

+Ideally Fibula would use the existing binary link client/server architecture, but it's not clear what kind of additional configuration it would need to work with native.
+Also, Fibula has an extra information negotiation to find out VM information from the binary, and this is currently extracted from a running native image.
+There could be ways to extract that information from the binary itself, which would remove the need for the additional command.

 Switch `org.openjdk.jmh.runner.BaseRunner` from package private to public.
 If Fibula can work with the existing binary link client, then rather than `BaseRunner`, `org.openjdk.jmh.runner.ForkedRunner` should switch from package private to public.

+`JmhBytecodeGenerator` and System.exit() calls.
+Maybe Fibula can tap directly into the reflection generator and avoid these in case of errors.

 ## Architecture